INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Mantas: We had no clue what was going on.
 I don’t think the record company had any clue what was going on.
 That was our first international show, and that was in 1982.

 Abaddon: Other than that, we had been doing gigs for girlfriends and what.
 That was our first proper gig.
 We were rehearsing in a church hall at Jessie’s, and the door would be open.
 It was the top of this street, which was full of motorbike shops.
-So, we’re blasting away on a Saturday, and five people would come in and sit on the floor, and smoke, and crack a can of beer.
+So, we’re blasting away on a Saturday, and five people would come in and sit on the floor and smoke and crack a can of beer.
 Then next thing, it would be 20 people, then 30 people.
 They’d all be sitting around watching the band, and I’m like, “Who the fuck are you?”
-You know?
 And, then you’d go to the pub that night, and people would say, “Oh.
 That’s that guy with that band; you should come and see them next week.”
 And, I’d say-

 Tony Dolan: And, all of this stuff, which is the story of Venom, all of their material, all of their equipment got embargoed in America.
-So, when they traveled back from the New York shows with Metallica, they didn’t have any fucking gear, but they were due to go and play a festival.
+When they traveled back from the New York shows with Metallica, they didn’t have any fucking gear, but they were due to play a festival.
 So, they go, “Well, we can’t go to the festival because we’ve got no gear.”
 “Well, you’ve got to go.
-“We said, “We’ve got no fucking gear, we can’t play.”
+“We said, “We’ve got no fucking gear; we can’t play.”
 And, they said, “Well, you’ve got to go.”
 “Well, what are we going to do?”
 They said, “Well, just go and go on stage and apologize to everybody and say you’ll come back.”
-So, they go on to a fucking festival crowd, where they’re supposed to be headlining and they haven’t got any fucking gear and what they do is that they played on the screens the “Witching Hour” and “Bloodlust” videos.
+So, they go on to a fucking festival crowd, where they’re supposed to be headlining, and they haven’t got any fucking gear and what they do is that they played on the screens the “Witching Hour” and “Bloodlust” videos.
 The fucking place goes nuts, and then they walk on stage, and he’ll tell you, he was fucking crying and saying, “I didn’t know what to do.”
 It was all these people going just nuts because they walked on stage to apologize.
 I mean, that’s what the level of that was.

 Abaddon: Raven was playing, and they said nothing when we walked on stage.
-The head guy for Neat Records was there because Raven was the big guys from the label, so we just went on.
+The head guy for Neat Records was there because Raven were the big guys from the label, so we just went on.
 We apologized, the place went fucking crazy, and Raven just stopped and looked at us like, “What the fuck is happening?”
-They’d been playing for years, and fucking Dave Woods, Head of Neat Records was there kissing Raven’s arse, and he just turned around and, you know, he just saw us in a whole new light.
+They’d been playing for years, and fucking Dave Woods, Head of Neat Records, was there kissing Raven’s arse, and he just turned around and, you know, he just saw us in a whole new light.
 It was like a pound sign went on above our heads.
-And, all of a sudden, after that it was like he couldn’t deny us anymore.
+And, all of a sudden, after that, it was like he couldn’t deny us anymore.
 He was like fucking whatever.
 We got whatever we wanted, anything we wanted, he was like, “Yeah.
 Just get in the studio.
 Call the studio.
 Just do it.”

 THE SCOOTER STORY

 Tony Dolan: Yeah.
-And, I thought he fucking enjoyed it.
+And I thought he fucking enjoyed it.
 I hate music.

 How did you other guys react when you heard about that thing?